 Paddling through Slim Lake and doing a couple of portages, we were soon in Scrag Lake.

-Some tough slogging down the Grayson or on some semblance of a portage trail (or were we really just imagining things?) and we were at Arril Lake by 3:00.
-The tent went up quickly and we about to throw the sleeping stuff inside when my brother said-“Holy moly- would you look at that!”
+Some tough slogging down the Grayson itself or on some semblance of what we took to be a portage trail and we were at Arril Lake by 3:00.
+The tent went up quickly and we about to throw the sleeping stuff inside when my brother said something like – “Holy moly- would you look at that!”